jermspeaks/christmas-adventure/CHARACTERS.md

 - `section-36.md`, `section-37.md`, `section-39.md`, `section-41.md`, `section-43.md`, `section-44.md`, `section-45.md`, `section-46.md`, `section-47.md`, `section-48.md`, `section-49.md`, `section-50.md`, `section-51.md`, `section-52.md`, `section-53.md`, `section-54.md`, `section-55.md`, `section-90.md`, `section-91.md`, `section-92.md`, `section-93.md`, `section-94.md`, `section-113.md`, `section-114.md`, `section-115.md`

-## Beatrice Morrison
+## Velma Ousley

 An older woman who is a regular customer at Tombs and Trinkets.
-Beatrice wears a cashmere coat and has a carefully controlled expression.
-She has been a customer at the bookshop for over an hour, looking for a gift, and saw Eleanor earlier when she seemed fine, though perhaps a bit stressed, which Beatrice notes is normal for that time of year.
-Beatrice maintains a composed demeanor even in difficult circumstances.
+Velma wears a cashmere coat and has a carefully controlled expression.
+She has been a customer at the bookshop for over an hour, looking for a gift, and saw Eleanor earlier when she seemed fine, though perhaps a bit stressed, which Velma notes is normal for that time of year.
+Velma maintains a composed demeanor even in difficult circumstances.

 First appears in: `section-36.md`